Flickr Creative Commons photo by Jeff Eaton

 It goes something like this: “We have great stories, but nobody covers us.”

-While it’s easy to blame the media for your lack of coverage, it’s more likely that you’re not getting attention because you’re not sharing your stories thoughtfully.
+While it’s easy to blame the media for your lack of news coverage, it’s more likely that you’re not getting attention because you’re not sharing your stories thoughtfully.

 And, quite often, it’s because you’re sending news releases that fail to capture the imagination of reporters and editors.